 An introduction to chamber music stressing topics such as technical demands of ensembles, survey of important repertoire, rehearsal techniques and communication, intonation, programming and stage deportment.
 Chamber groups and repertoire assigned and/or approved by the instructor.
 Performance opportunities provided.
-Second semester, one hour.
+Second semester, even-numbered years, one hour.